Move-In Guide

 Spring Semester: Room assignments will be emailed the beginning of January.

 Your room assignment email indicates (or confirms) your roommate and room assignment.
 This information is accurate as of the date it was sent, but it is subject to change if cancelations occur.
-You will receive an email each time a change is made to your room assignment.
 You can always view your most up-to-date room assignment by logging into your Housing & Dining Contract.

 Roommates

-Once you receive your roommate's name and email (through the Roommate Matching System and also available on your room assignment letter), send them a message.
+Once you receive your roommate's name and email (through the assignment letter), send them a message.
 Take some time to get to know one another.
-Discuss what you will be bringing and which of those things you might share (to prevent duplication and waste of space).
+Coordinate with your roommate on who's bringing what and which of those things you might share (to prevent duplication and waste of space).
+Check out our packing list to start the conversation.

 Room Change Request